AdobeDocs/commerce-operations.en/help/operational-playbook/product/images.md

 ## Best practices

-- **Demo the product**—of the product have a defined purpose then demo the product to show the function and features of the product
+- **Demo the product**—If the product has a defined purpose, then demo the product to show its functions and features.

-- **Promote user-generated images**—users uploading their images with the product as a review which will motivate other shoppers to purchase the product
+- **Promote user-generated images**—Users uploading their images with the product as a review, which motivates other shoppers to purchase the product.

-- **360-degree view of the product**—uploading a 360-degree video or GIF of the product can provide a detailed view to the customer which pursue the customer to purchase the product
+- **360-degree view of the product**—Uploading a 360-degree video or GIF of the product can provide a detailed view to the customer and motivate them to purchase the product.

-- **Naming convention**—make it a rule in the team to follow a naming convention for the product image which will help to minimize the error of uploading an incorrect image for a product and helps the team to easily manage the images
+- **Naming convention**—Make it a rule to follow a naming convention for the product image, which helps to minimize the error of uploading an incorrect image for a product and helps the team easily manage images.

-- **Page load**—do not upload images which will hamper the page load time.
-If the customer must wait for the image to be displayed, they might leave the site and move onto another
+- **Page load**—Do not upload images that will increase page load time.
+If a customer must wait for the image to display, they might leave the site.

-- **Simple content**—do not over complicate the content.
-Try to keep the content simple and attractive where the focus is the product e.g., one best practice is to have the product image o a white background which enhances the product image.
+- **Simple content**—Do not over-complicate the content.
+Try to keep the content simple and attractive where the focus is the product.
+For example, one best practice is to have the product image on a white background to enhance the product image.

-- **Real product image**—when a customer purchases a product online, they expect to see the product as on the website so try and avoid applying any filter on the product or enhancing the image which alters the way the image looks.
-It is important to be transparent with the customer otherwise there could be a high rate of returns is placed
+- **Real product image**—When a customer purchases a product online, they expect to see the product as it is on the website.
+Avoid applying filters or enhancing the image to alter the way the product looks.
+It is important to be transparent with the customer, otherwise you could have a high rate of returns.

+>[!TIP]
+>
-Retailers need to remember that the goal of product images is to show the customer what product it is, how it looks and motivate them to buy it.
+>Remember, the goal of product images is to show the customer what the product it is, how it looks, and motivate them to buy it.